 Part of my spiritual/productivity practice is to mine the shared knowledge of others who are also on this journey of accomplishing their dreams.
-One of these places is a podcast formally run by Tara Rodden Robinson of Corvallis, Oregon (now run by Daniel Gold).
-The GTD Virtual Study Group (GTD-VSG for short) has been have two calls a month on various topics related to GTD for many years.
-I usually listen on the podcast that they have of the call.
+One of these places is a podcast run by Tara Rodden Robinson of Corvallis, Oregon.
+The GTD Virtual Study Group (GTD-VSG for short) has been have two calls a month on various topics related to GTD for the past 2.5 years.
+I usually listen on the podcast that repeats call.

 The last call was about “Coping with the Information Tsunami” and the group discussed how individuals managed all the different floods of information that come to us everyday.
 This, and another related post by Augusto Pinaud on identifying the different “In Baskets” in his life, made me realize that one of the main problems that I’ve been facing in being overwhelmed is that I have too many sources of input coming at me.